boid-com/docs.boid.com/docs/transtake.md

 In **to** type EOS account name that you want your staked tokens transferred.

-**IMPORTANT** - transtake is made to transfer already staked tokens.
+**IMPORTANT** - you can only use transtake action with unstaked tokens.

 If you try to transfer tokens that are not staked it may create some unforseen result.